Pittsburgh-Machine-Learners/PghML/face2face GAN - 2017-07-27/README.md

 * https://u7410512.dl.dropboxusercontent.com/u/7410512/face2face-demo/face2face_model_epoch_200.zip

-Once that's downloaded, the model can be run with:
+Once that's downloaded, the model can be run process frames captured from a webcam with:

 ```
 cd face2face/

 python run_webcam.py --landmark-model path/to/shape_predictor_68_face_landmarks.dat --tf-model path/to/frozen_model.pb
 ```

+Some other options for this script:

+* `--video`  Process frames from an input video file instead of webcam

+* `--video-out`  Write processed frames out to a .mp4 video file.
+Input frames can come from a video file or webcam.
+Requires ffmpeg.

+* `--fps`  Set the frames per second for video output.
+Default is 10.

+* `--scale`  Multiplier to scale the size of output frames

+* `--skip-fails`  Do not show/write frames where no face is detected

+* `--zoom`  Zoom into input by upscaling and center cropping

 ## Training a new model